 This post may include affiliate links.

-In this post, I explore 4 different ways to process feelings.
-Whilst I am a big believer in awareness of emotions, something I’ve struggled with recently was how to actually process them when they arise.
-Now, here we are!
-These are 4 different ways to let go of negative emotions and the stress they cause.
+In this post, I explore four different ways to process feelings.
+Whilst I am a big believer in awareness of emotions, something I’ve struggled with recently was how to process them when they arise.
+So now, here we are!
+These are four ways to let go of negative emotions and the stress they cause.

 1. Tai Chi/Qi Gong